knosing/knosing.github.io/_posts/2022-05-20-IRAC:-A-Domain-specific-Annotated-Corpus-of-Implicit-Reasoning-in-Arguments.md

   - long paper
 ---

-Published in LREC 2022 (Marseille, France)
-** Authors: Keshav Singh, Naoya Inoue, Farjana Sultana Mim, Shoichi Naito and Kentaro Inui **
+Published in 13th Internation conference on Language Resources and Evaluation Conference (LREC 2022 Marseille, France) ** Authors: Keshav Singh, Naoya Inoue, Farjana Sultana Mim, Shoichi Naito and Kentaro Inui **

 The paper introduces a novel annotation methodology to create the largest corpus of domain-specific implicit reasonings in arguments (IRAC).